Toxic shock syndrome and toxic shock-like syndrome

 What causes toxic shock syndrome?

 Toxic shock syndrome is caused by the release of exotoxins from toxigenic strains of the bacteria Staphylococcus aureus and Streptococcus pyogenes in a person that lacks anti-toxin antibodies.
 These exotoxins act as superantigens.

 Toxin-producing strains of Staphylococcus aureus causing toxic shock syndrome was first formally described in 1978.
 Prior to this time the syndrome was known as staphylococcal scarlet fever.
 Both menstrual and non-menstrual forms of toxic shock syndrome are caused by these toxins, which release massive amounts of cytokines (cell-mediator chemicals) that produce fever, rash, low blood pressure, tissue injury and shock.
 Strains of Staphylococcus aureus, producing toxic shock syndrome toxin-1 (TSST-1), cause almost all of the cases of menstrual toxic shock syndrome.
 Non-menstrual toxic shock syndrome are caused by strains producing either TSST-1 or staphylococcal enterotoxin B or C.

-In the late 1980s a disease that showed similar signs and symptoms to toxic shock syndrome but was caused by toxins released by toxin-producing strains of Streptococcus pyogenes, was discovered.
+In the late 1980s a disease that showed similar signs and symptoms to toxic shock syndrome but was caused by exotoxins released by toxin-producing M-protein strains of Streptococcus pyogenes, was discovered.
 This disease although sometimes also referred to as toxic shock syndrome is more correctly known as streptococcal toxic shock-like syndrome (STSS) or toxic strep.